 How to Have a WordPress Website that Looks Like Mine

-My last change was in January 2019, so this is the longest I’ve gone without switching this site’s design.
-When I do a switcheroo, I share with you what the bones of my site are as of right now.
+Whenever I change my website design, I’m asked about the products and services I use.
+You are viewing my latest redesign.
+When I do a switcheroo, I share with you what the bones of my site are like right now.

-I constantly review my stats (I wish I could do it more) before a redesign to focus on visitor intent — not just what I want them to know.
+I constantly review my stats (I wish I could do it more) before a redesign to focus on visitor intent, not just what I want them to know.
 This data contributes to the homepage layout and menus that cater to that.

 New Look & Focus